rainarch/DSNER/README.md

 ## Resource

-You can store your resources such as mapping-dict, pre-trained embeddings or saved_models in the folder Resource for reloading, as long as the path has been correctly set in the paramater file.
+You can store your resources such as mapping-dict, pre-trained embeddings or saved_models in the folder Resource.
+And then set the paths in the configure file=Config.py.

 ## Dataset